matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 #### The "Summer Enhancement": λ ≈ 6000–6200 km

     Finding: When ionospheric screening is removed (Ionofree) and the network has optimal spatial balance (OPTIMAL_100), the summer-season correlation length (for **pos_jitter**) is *6,060 km*.
-This is strikingly confirmed by the **Precise mode** (using IGS SP3 products), which yields *6,259 km* in the same condition—a 3% agreement.
+This is closely corroborated by the **Precise mode** (using IGS SP3 products), which yields *6,259 km* in the same condition—a 3% agreement.
 Both values are within 1σ of CODE's 25-year PPP benchmark (4201 ± 1967 km; upper 1σ bound 6168 km).

     Physical interpretation: